syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Text.md

 Essential PDF provides support to render simple HTML string in a PDF document that can flow through multiple pages.
 This can be done by using the [PdfHTMLTextElement](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Graphics.PdfHTMLTextElement.html) class.

-1. The PdfHTMLTextElement class provides support for a basic set of HTML tags, to render HTML format text in the PDF document.
+Step 1: The PdfHTMLTextElement class provides support for a basic set of HTML tags, to render HTML format text in the PDF document.

    Supported tags (Should be XHTML-compliant)
 <table border="1">